Alisa-00/static-site/content/en/posts/StaticSite.md

 date: 2025-09-14T11:46:06+03:00
 # lastmod: 2025-09-14T11:46:06+03:00 # Last modification date
 tags:
-- AWS
+- Cloud
 - Serverless
 - CI/CD
-categories:
-- Cloud
-title:  Automating static site deployment with CI/CD on AWS cloud.
+title:  Automating static site deployment with CI/CD on AWS
+summary: A funny thing I tried
 ---

-I recently put together a simple pipeline for generating and hosting a static website completely on AWS, with minimal .
-This setup takes advantage of S3 for safe storage and static site hosting, cloudfront for low latency distribution and a Lambda function for automatic update of the static site upon any change on the source files, such as a new post.
+I recently put together a simple pipeline for generating and hosting a static website completely on AWS, with minimal maintenance work after setup.
+This setup takes advantage of S3 for safe storage, cloudfront for hosting with https and a Lambda function for automatic generation and deployment of the site when any change is applied, such as a new post entry being added.
-This lets me write blog entries in markdown files and simply drop them into the source S3 bucket, this update will kick off the lambda function and it will :
+This is convenient because if I wrote a new entry I can simply upload it to the S3 bucket and then the site will be automatically updated.
+It is a serverless architecture that does not require my attention at all.

 ## Creating the source files for the site
 I decided to keep it simple and use a template for an already existing static site generator and customize those instead of making my own from scratch.
 I used [Hugo](https://gohugo.io/) for a static site generator, and use [Yue](https://github.com/CyrusYip/hugo-theme-yue) as the template.